Juanrdeveloper/Juanrdeveloper/README.md

 ###

-<h3 align="center">🚀 Front-end Developer</h3>
+<h3 align="center">⚡Front-end Developer</h3>

 ###

-<p align="center">Hello! 👋🏽 I'm a software engineering student, passionate about software development with experience in JavaScript, Web Services, MySQL database standardization and design, soft skills and standardization in Excel, and software requirements. </p>
+<p align="center">👨🏽‍🎓 I'm a software engineering student, passionate about software development with experience in JavaScript, Web Services, MySQL database standardization and design, soft skills and standardization in Excel, and software requirements. </p>

 ###

-- 🌍  I'm based in Pereira, Risaralda, Colombia
+- 🌍 I'm based in Pereira, Colombia 🇨🇴
+- 📌 English level A2 🇺🇸
 - 🧠 Soft skills: Lucidchart, Notion, Word and Excel

 ###